-- 1. If a student arrives at school later than the start time, he/she must report to the attendance office for a permit to enter class. - 2.
+- 1. If a student arrives at school later than the start time, he/she must report to the attendance office for a tardy slip to enter class. - 2.
 During the school day if a student is late to class, it will be addressed as follows: - Warning - Parent contact - Citizenship grade may be lowered. - Disciplinary referral.
 Consequences applied. - 3.
 If any staff members have been responsible for tardiness, the student must obtain a pass from that staff member. - 4.
-A student is tardy if he/she is not in his/her seat and ready to work when the bell rings. - 5.
+A student is tardy if he/she is not in his/her seat and ready to work when the bell rings at the start of each period. - 5.
 P.E. students are expected to be on their numbers located outside the locker rooms on the asphalt at the tardy bell.